-The fossil record and the ancestral mollusk.
-Structure and function of the molluscan shell.
-Review of molluscan taxonomy.
-Reproductive biology, physiology, ecology, and feeding mechanisms of the molluscs.
+The course begins with a discussion of the ancestral mollusc form and the fossil record, proceeds through examination of the structure and function of the molluscan shell.
+It concludes with reviews of molluscan taxonomy, reproductive biology, physiology, ecology, and feeding mechanisms.

 MSCI 669 - Statistical Analysis of Fisheries Data.
 Fall (3) Fabrizio.
-Prerequisite: MSCI 528 or consent of instructor, and MSCI 698 - SAS and Data Management (or ability to program in SAS or R).
+Prerequisite: MSCI 528 or consent of instructor, and MSCI 698-SAS and Data Management (or ability to program in SAS or R).